mmedl94/lionfish/README.md

 remotes::install_github("mmedl94/pytourr")
 ```

 Make sure you have git installed.
-You can download and install git from
+You can download and install git from <https://git-scm.com/downloads>.
-<https://git-scm.com/downloads> if you don't have it installed.

 ### Complications for windows users